Parents’ Guide to School Swimming

 School swimming is a statutory element of the National Curriculum.
 Make sure your child isn’t missing out.

-As a parent you also have a huge role to play in ensuring your child can swim.
+As a parent you have a huge role to play:

-- Locate your nearest pool with our Pool Finder and play games with your child to boost their water confidence.
+- Check out these games to play with your child to boost their water confidence

-- Locate your nearest pool offering ASA Children's lessons with our Pool Finder and enrol them today.
+- Click here to locate your nearest pool offering ASA lessons with our Pool Finder tool and enroll them today